 - The use of celebrity images and historical figures in videogames, documentaries and other media.

-- Public and private access to government officials, records, proceedings and e-mails.
+- Public and private access to social media platforms, government officials, and public records and proceedings.